-The State Board of education supports the use of volunteer services in the Connecticut Technical Education and Career System to enrich students' educational experiences and heighten their motivation.
+CTECS supports the use of volunteer services in its schools to enrich students' educational experiences and heighten their motivation.
 The use of volunteers frees educators from non-teaching tasks, assists in the provision of individualized instruction, and fosters continued community support and involvement.
 Volunteers strengthen and supplement school activities and do not take the place of school staff.